Muhammad Afzal Sahi

-Chaudhary Muhammad Afzal Sahi (born 1 November 1949) is a member of the Sahi Jat family in Faisalabad and is a Pakistani politician.
+Chaudhary Muhammad Afzal Sahi (born 1 November 1945) is a member of the Sahi Jat family in Faisalabad and is a Pakistani politician.

+Early life and education

+Muhammad Afzal Sahi was born on 1 November 1949.
 He is the son of Chaudhry Nawab Khan Sahi, a famous landlord of Sahianwala.
 He got his early education from Government High School for Boys, Salarwala and then from Government College.
-He carried on with his education in Lahore and graduated from University of the Punjab (Lahore) in 1971.
+He carried on with his education in Lahore and graduated from the University of the Punjab (Lahore) in 1971.

 Political career

 After completing his education, Sahi stepped into politics in 1973.